 Support personnel represented by the Michigan Education Association/National Education Association (MEA) hired after January 1, 1996, and faculty and administrative employees are eligible for the TIAA-CREF plan.
 TIAA-CREF is a defined contribution plan where the University contributes an amount equal to 10.0 percent of administrative and faculty group employees' pay (12.0 percent for those hired before January 1, 2010), and 10.0 percent of MEA employees' pay.
-The University contributed approximately \$1,666,000 for the year ended June 30, 2020 and \$1,678,000 for the year ended June 30, 2019.
+Beginning July 8, 2021, the University contribution will decrease from 10.0 percent to 8.0 percent of MEA employees' pay and a three-year vesting requirement will be imposed.
+The University contributed approximately \$1,647,000 for the year ended June 30, 2021 and \$1,666,000 for the year ended June 30, 2020.
 Plan participants maintain individual annuity contracts with TIAA-CREF, the plan administrator, which are fully vested.